snaplet/docs-old/docs/04-references/preview-databases.md

 v1-cassidy-underpass-interface    14 MB
 ```

-## Deleting a cached snapshot from the database server
+## Clearing a cached snapshot from the database server

-To delete a cached snapshot, run `snaplet db cache --clear`:
+To clear a cached snapshot, run `snaplet db cache --clear`:

 ```bash
 # highlight-next-line
 $ snaplet db cache v1-cassidy-underpass-interface --clear
 Snapshot v1-cassidy-underpass-interface removed from the preview database server cache
 ```

+## Destroying a the database server

+If you want to restart from scratch, you can run the `snaplet db destroy` command.

+It will delete the database server with all its preview databases.